 - The southern portion of Ralph Hill Homestead skirts private property and leads to a grassy area and beach (with canoe access) owned by the Town of Billerica.

 - The large beaver pond on the Town’s land was once an active cranberry bog.

-- Vietnam Veterans Park includes recreation areas featuring a soccer complex, a radio control flyer area, a BMX (bike) racetrack, a children’s play area, and an equestrian area.
+- Billerica's Vietnam Veterans Park was the first park in the United States dedicated to Vietnam Veterans.
+It includes recreation areas featuring a soccer complex, a radio control flyer area, a BMX (bike) racetrack, a children’s play area, and an equestrian area.